lensapp/lens/docs/extensions/guides/renderer-extension.md

 # Renderer Extension

 The renderer extension api is the interface to Lens' renderer process (Lens runs in main and renderer processes).
-It allows you to access, configure, and customize Lens data, add custom Lens UI elements, and generally run custom code in Lens' renderer process.
+It allows you to access, configure, and customise Lens data, add custom Lens UI elements, and generally run custom code in Lens' renderer process.
 The custom Lens UI elements that can be added include global pages, cluster pages, cluster page menus, cluster features, app preferences, status bar items, KubeObject menu items, and KubeObject details items.
 These UI elements are based on React components.

 ## `LensRendererExtension` Class